Freeman Freeman-Thomas, 1st Marquess of Willingdon: Governorship of Bombay

 A 1916 charity stamp for the Bombay Presidency War and Relief Fund organised by Lady Willingdon.

-Willingdon was on 17 February 1913 appointed as the Crown Governor of Bombay, replacing the Lord Sydenham of Combe, and to mark this event, Willingdon was on 12 March 1913 honoured with induction into the Order of the Indian Empire as a Knight Grand Commander (additional).
-Within a year, however, the First World War had erupted, and India, as a part of the British Empire, was immediately drawn into the conflict.
+On 17 February 1913, Willingdon was appointed as the Crown Governor of Bombay, replacing the Lord Sydenham of Combe, and to mark this event, Willingdon was on 12 March 1913 honoured with induction into the Order of the Indian Empire as a Knight Grand Commander (additional).
+With a mandate from George V to 'to smash through all fences which socially divide communities', Willingdon attempted to take Indian friends to the Royal Bombay Yacht Club.
+When they were refused entry to the Europeans-only club, the outraged Willingdon resigned his membership and in 1917 founded the Willingdon Sports Club which would have no colour bar.

+Within a year of Willingdon's appointment as governor, the First World War erupted, and India, as a part of the British Empire, was immediately drawn into the conflict.
 Lord Willingdon strove to serve the Allied cause, taking responsibility for treating the wounded from the Mesopotamian campaign.
-In the midst of those dark times, Mahatma Gandhi returned to Bombay from South Africa and Willingdon was one of the first persons to welcome him and invite him to Government House for a formal meeting.
+In the midst of those times, Mahatma Gandhi returned to Bombay from South Africa and Willingdon was one of the first persons to welcome him and invite him to Government House for a formal meeting.
 This was the first meeting Willingdon had with Gandhi and he later described the Indian spiritual leader as "honest, but a Bolshevik and for that reason very dangerous."